 Predicting how every Premier League team will line up in 2025/26

-The 2025-26 Premier League season is fast approaching with a number of clubs making some eye-catching signings ahead of the new campaign.
+The 2025-26 Premier League summer transfer window has finally shut with a number of clubs making some eye-catching signings for the new campaign.

-The likes of Liverpool, Manchester United, Arsenal, Chelsea and Manchester City have all been busy bolstering their squads this summer with plenty more moves still set to be done, meaning clubs will have a fresh look to them once the season kicks off on August 15.
+The likes of Liverpool, Manchester United, Arsenal, Chelsea and Manchester City have all been busy bolstering their squads this summer with plenty of exciting additions made before the deadline, meaning a host of sides have a fresh look to them.

 Here, Ladbrokes predicts the starting XI of every Premier League club.